wutka/scheml/README.md

 the result is 7
 Pattern match is not exhaustive, an unmatched pattern is 1
 ```
-You will always get that warning when matching against ints, doubles, chars, and strings because
+You will always get that warning when matching against ints, doubles, chars, and strings without a
+wildcard because
 there are too many possibilities to match (yes, if you made 65,536 matchers, you _could_ avoid
 the warning for chars).